webnuts/post_json/README.md

 - Support for files.
 Maybe as attachments to documents.
 - Better performance and less complex code.

+And please let us know what you think and what you need.
+You can create an issue or send an e-mail.

 ## Requirements

 - PostgreSQL 9.2 or 9.3